AlibabaCloudDocs/ecs/intl.en-US/Best Practices/Block Storage/Resize partitions and file systems of Linux data disks.md

     realtime =none                   extsz=4096   blocks=0, rtextents=0
     ```

-4. Run the `fdisk -l` command to view the change of partition capacity.
+4. Run the following command to view changes of the partition capacity:

+    ```
+    fdisk -l
+    ```

+    A command output similar to the following one is displayed:

     ```
     [root@ecshost ~]# fdisk -l